This page will help you get started with finding information for your Assessment 1: Report

 food, fruit, vegetables, junk food

 Read the report's aims and description and then follow these steps:

 Try using a Library database

 Databases are search tools that help you find articles, papers, book chapters and reports.
-The Library subscribes to a range of databases in different discipline areas.

 The following two databases are good places to start your search:

 Tip - More databases are available under Find the evidence on this guide.
 Try others if you are having trouble finding relevant information.

 This overview will help you understand some of the different types of articles available:

 |Popular (magazine) articles||They tend to be written by journalists or professional writers and discuss topics of interest for a general audience.
 They are shorter and rarely give citations or references.
 Are not considered scholarly.|

 |Trade articles||Come from a trade magazine or professional association publication.
 Articles target people within that particular profession and tend to keep them up-to-date with particular developments in the field.
 Are not considered scholarly.|